Kailyn Lowry Opens Up About Javi Marroquin And Lauren Comeau Drama, Says She Was ‘Blamed As The Problem’

 Kailyn revealed that on the night the 911 calls were made, she herself was called eight times.
 She claims that she was contacted by the police as well as by Javi.
 She admitted that she thought “somebody died” and that she “couldn’t sleep.”

 Following the incident, Lauren reportedly left the home that the couple shared in Delaware and went to Maine.
-However, as another report from The Inquisitr states that Lauren is back in Delaware.
+However, another report from The Inquisitr states that Lauren is back in Delaware.
 Prior to her return, though, Javi went on Instagram and wrote a public apology to Lauren.
 Kail revealed that she actually urged Javi to make the apology after the story was leaked.
 However, she made it clear that she is not the one who leaked the story.

 “I hope this was a mistake that he made that he will learn from moving forward.
 I don’t want to say too many details because it’s not my place anymore. … But I hope that the kids are taken care of and nothing is truly affecting them other than, you know, they’re trying to coparent or get back together.
 I don’t know.”

-While Kailyn Lowry will be returning for the new season of Teen Mom 2, her ex-husband Javi Marroquin reportedly did not film for the new season.
+While Kailyn Lowry will be returning for the new season of Teen Mom 2, her ex-husband, Javi Marroquin, reportedly did not film for the new season.
 In the past, he has been on the show since he and Kailyn have a son together.

 Teen Mom 2 returns for an all-new season on MTV Tuesday night.
 Fans can tune in to catch up with Kailyn Lowry, Leah Messer, Chelsea Houska, Briana DeJesus, and newcomer Jade Cline.